maxmuermann/sofluffy/addons/so_fluffy/README.md

 #### Thickness Scale

 Uniformly scales up th thickness of all strands.
 Thicker strands give the visual impression of denser fur.

+### Curls

+#### Curls Enabled

+Turn curls rendering on or off.
+Curls are quite expensive to render.

+#### Curls Twist

+How twisty the curls should be.

+### Curls Fill

+Controls the "thickness" of curls - higher twists and lower numbers of shells generally need more fill.

 ### Turbulence and Jitter